Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 Create any parsable NFT warrant canary and share your work in the [Panmoni CashTokens channel on Telegram](https://t.me/Panmoni/315).

-The reward for successful completion of the task is ** 15,000 XRBF**.
+The reward for successful completion of the task is **15,000 XRBF**.

 <!-- TOC --><a name="conclusion"></a>

 ## Conclusion

-In this tutorial, you learned what makes parsable NFTs different from conventional sequential NFTs, and how to build with them.

-We started with a basic understanding of what parsable NFTs are and their distinction from sequential NFTs, then gradually unpacked the deeper functionalities that make them such a powerful tool on the Bitcoin Cash blockchain.
+We started this tutorial with a basic understanding of what parsable NFTs are and their distinction from sequential NFTs, then gradually unpacked the deeper functionalities that make them such a powerful tool on the Bitcoin Cash blockchain.

 Through hands-on projects, we explored how to design and create NFT tickets for a hypothetical event at Veterans Stadium, addressing real-world considerations like seating, pricing, and event dates.
 This exercise not only illustrated the practical utility of parsable NFTs but also demonstrated their potential in offering secure, transparent, and efficient solutions for ticketing systems.